samsquire/ideas4/README.md

 Scope determines what you can do, so why not display that at all time?
 And have the last line of code take one line?

-# 221. Derisk and front offloading rerisking strategies
+# 221. Derisking and front offload derisking strategies

 Most startups and businesses fail.
 Most software engineering projects fail.